mdanwar27/Codecademy-Analysis/README.md

 4. Detect patterns in student engagement over time.
 5. Provide data-driven insights for course improvements.

+**📂 Data Source :**

+The data for this analysis was sourced from the official Codecademy website, through web scraping.

+You can download the Scrapped Jupyter Notebook File directly from the https://github.com/mdanwar27/Codecademy-Analysis/releases/download/notebook-v1/Scrapping_Codecademy-Final.ipynb

 ***🔧 Installation & Usage Instructions :**

 To run the Jupyter Notebook locally, follow these steps: